Skip to main content

 In interviews with 10 ex-offenders, CNA TODAY found that while it can be said that large strides have been made in raising overall acceptance for this group of people in the job market, whether or not they thrive after incarceration depends a lot on several factors, including the nature of their crimes and how easy it is to look them up online.

-Twenty years on since the launch of Yellow Ribbon Singapore, which aims to encourage the community to support ex-offenders in their reintegration into society, employers here have indeed become more accepting, but limits remain – especially in certain industries, or when it comes to those convicted of specific offences.
+Twenty years on since the launch of the Yellow Ribbon Project, which aims to encourage the community to support ex-offenders in their reintegration into society, employers here have indeed become more accepting, but limits remain – especially in certain industries, or when it comes to those convicted of specific offences.

 For many ex-offenders, the route to success involves taking up a blue-collar job in a service industry such as logistics or food and beverage, which tend to be more accepting of individuals with prior criminal records, and gradually working their way up.